 You may have seen boxers, lacrosse players, and football players wearing this gear during games.
 Most recently, the American Dental Association and the Academy of Sports Dentistry have compiled a list of sports and activities where they recommend the use of a mouthguard.

-While some sports on the list, like ice hockey, boxing, and rugby, are obvious candidates for mouthguards, others, like bicycling, weightlifting, and gymnastics, may seem a bit extreme.
-Few people realize, however, how much harm many sports can cause to your mouth, face, or head from head to head contact, hazardous falls, tooth clenching, or blows to mouth.
+While some sports on the list, like ice hockey, boxing, and rugby, are obvious candidates for mouthguards, others like bicycling, weightlifting, and gymnastics may seem a bit extreme.
+Few people realize, however, how much harm many sports can cause from head to head contact, hazardous falls, teeth clenching, or blows to mouth.